 Pencil artist Robyn Cook grew up on a small farm in Ozark, Missouri.
-She first took an interest in drawing when she was a young girl, sketching portraits of her family’s horses and ponies.
-She practiced in her high school art classes and on her own, perfecting her hand in anatomy and wildlife.
+She first took interest in drawing when she was a young girl, sketching portraits of her family’s horses and ponies.
+Robyn’s skill continued to grow as she practiced in her high school art classes and on her own, perfecting her hand in anatomy and wildlife.

-Robyn lives amongst horses and stock dogs on a farm in Pierce City, Missouri, where she spends her time capturing her husband, Matt, a working cowboy, and his coworkers in her art.
+Robyn lives among horses and stock dogs on a farm in Pierce City, Missouri, where she spends her time capturing her husband, Matt, a working cowboy, and his coworkers in her art.

 See More Artists